-In addition to required course work, the Graduate School requires 18 hours of dissertation credit to complete a doctoral degree.
-These hours are taken at the end of the student's course of study, upon the completion of regular course work and following successful assessment of competence as demonstrated by passing written and oral qualifying examinations, and while the student is conducting dissertation research.
+For Doctoral students these dissertation hours are taken at the end of the student's course of study, upon the completion of regular course work and following successful assessment of competence as demonstrated by passing written and oral comprehensive examinations, and while the student is conducting dissertation research.

 Furthermore, the Graduate School requires all students who are candidates for a doctoral degree (students who have successfully completed their comprehensive examinations) to be continually enrolled, which means that during both Fall and Spring semesters of the academic year and in Summer session if the student is graduating that semester.
-Students with a DDF, DAF, or 12 month appointment must be registered for three hours during the Summer semester.
+Students with a DDF, DAF, or 12-month appointment must be registered for three hours during the Summer semester.

-F. Required Core Curriculum
+G. Required Core Curriculum

-Students beginning the ENDY program are required to take ENDY 6013, ENDY 5053, ENDY 6033, and ENDY 5113
+All students beginning the ENDY program are required to take ENDY 6013, ENDY 5053, ENDY 6033, and ENDY 5113

-Semester Fall Course # ENDY 5053 Course Name Quaternary Environments
+SEMESTER Fall COURSE NAME Quaternary Environments

 Fall ENDY 6013 Environmental Dynamics

 Spring ENDY 6033 Society and the Environment

 Spring ENDY 5113 Global Change

-Collectively, these courses constitute 12 of the required 24 hours of graduate credit required to satisfy the ENDY coursework requirement.
+Collectively, these courses constitute 12 of the required hours of graduate credit required to satisfy the ENDY coursework requirement.
 Students must receive a minimum '3.0' average GPA ('B' average grade) in the ENDY core courses.
 Failure to maintain a 3.0 average GPA in core courses may result in dismissal from the ENDY program.